voxgibson/webmgeneral/README.md

 * Windows x86 Portable: https://github.com/voxgibson/webmgeneral/releases/download/v1.7/WEBM_GENERAL__Portable___Windows_x86_v1.7.zip

-If you want to run the program from source in Windows it requires Python 3, ffmpeg.exe and ffprobe.exe
+If you want to run the program from source in Windows it requires Python 3, ffmpeg, and ffprobe.

 Link to Python 3 download: https://www.python.org/downloads